miracleezekiel/Ecommerce-Sales-Intelligence/06_case_study/case_study_report.md

 This is not a product problem.
 The data shows no category catastrophically underperforming.
-It is not a pricing problem in isolation — though the discount strategy is actively destroying margin.
+It is not a pricing problem in isolation; though the discount strategy is actively destroying margin.
 It is a retention problem.
 And retention problems are CRM problems.